Matching Function Equilibria with Partial Assignment: Existence, Uniqueness and Estimation: Introduction

-Our goal in this empirical application is to estimate the impact of the policy change on the marriage distribution by computing the counterfactual marriage distribution in 1987/88 had the Social Security Student Benefit Program not been eliminated by using our parametric and the Parameter-Free approaches.
-Using causal effect estimates from the education literature, and our estimates of aid eligibility computed from the 1986 Current Population Survey, we construct a counterfactual distribution of available single men and women by age and education.
-We show that in this counterfactual scenario, there will be around 17,000 (3\%) fewer marriages among high school graduates and 10,000 (3\%) more marriages among college graduates in 1987/88.
-Interestingly, marriages between college educated men and high school educated women would also increase by around 4000 (2.7\%) while the change for marriages between college educated women and high school educated men is negligible.
-This is probably due to the social norms of men preferring spouses who are not more educated than themselves, which is embedded in the preference parameters.
+Our goal in this empirical application is to estimate the impact of the policy change on the marriage distribution by computing the counterfactual marriage distribution in 1987/88 had the Social Security Student Benefit Program not been eliminated.
+Using causal effect estimates from the education literature, and our estimates of aid eligibility computed from the 1986 Current Population Survey, we first construct a counterfactual distribution of available single men and women by age and education.
+We parametrically estimate the matching surpluses from the Exponential Transferable Utility (ETU) matching model.
+Special cases of this model include the Transferable Utility (TU) model of \textcite{choo2006who} (CS hereafter), Non Transferable Utility (NTU) model of \textcite{GalichonHsieh2017}, and the Harmonic Mean Matching function of \textcite{Schoen1981}.\footnote{ These ETU models are also a subset of Imperfectly Transferable Utility (ITU) models.} We subsequently conduct a model selection using information based criterion to pick the model that best fits the data.
+Using the estimates in the selected model, we compute the marriage distributions in the observed scenario and counterfactual scenario had the Social Security Student Program not been eliminated.
+We show that in the counterfactual scenario, there will be around 17,150 (3.00\%) fewer marriages among high school graduates, 8,154 (2.68\%) more marriages among college graduates and a negligible 11 (0.03\%) less marriages among above college graduates in 1987/88.
+Interestingly, marriages between college educated men and high school educated women also increase by around 1,528 (2.04\%) while the marriages between college educated women and high school educated men would decrease.
+This is probably due to the social norms of men preferring spouses who are not more educated than themselves, as embedded in the preference parameters.